Independent African news, markets, culture and politics.

 APC came, saw, conquered Nigeria - Dino Melaye

 The 2027 elections are expected to be highly competitive, with several parties vying for power.
-Melaye’s comments suggest that the opposition is becoming increasingly confident of its chances of winning.
-As the country moves closer to the elections, it remains to be seen whether the APC will be able to maintain its grip on power or if a new party will emerge victorious.
+Melaye’s remarks suggest that the opposition is growing increasingly confident of its chances.
+As the country moves closer to the polls, it remains to be seen whether the APC can maintain its grip on power or if a new party will prevail.
+The outcome will have significant implications for Nigeria’s political landscape, especially as the nation confronts economic and security challenges that the next government will need to address effectively.

 Scroll to Top